sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 |             | Persistent SSD for Docker Compose                                                                                    |

 ---

 ### grafana

 ```
 A Grafana instance that displays data from Prometheus and Jaeger.
-It is shipped with customized dashboards for Sourcegraph services
+It is shipped with customized dashboards for Sourcegraph services.
 ```

 | Resources   |                                                             |